jelmd/snmp-export/README.md

 - better [documentation](generator/) of the generator file format and implications to the exporter.
 - a much more fine grained configuration of emitted metrics, its label names and label values
 - dropping a metric based on regex match of its label value(s)
-- replacing the metric name based on its value regex match
+- replacing the metric name based on its value regex match or sub OID
 - dropping labels based on label value regex match
 - remapping metric as well as label values
 - non-numeric override regex\_extracts results, i.e. consistent behavior as without an override: for non-float values insert a label=value pair and set metric value = 1.0.